Hostages' families call Netanyahu 'obstacle to peace'

 President Trump says he will impose fresh sanctions on Russia only when NATO members agree to stop buying Russian oil.

-Up to 150,000 people have taken part in a far-right march in London, featuring violent clashes, calls to send migrants home and a message of support from Elon Musk.
+Up to 150,000 people have taken part in a far-right march in London, featuring violent clashes, calls to send migrants home, and a message of support from Elon Musk.

 Also in this podcast, on the West Bank, how Israeli forces seize Palestinian homes for military bases and interrogation centers and leave them vandalized.
+I become pregnant and we

 make a very beautiful room for him and now it's destroyed.
+I can't express even it's destroyed, it's disgusting.

 We hear from the families left to pick up the pieces.